What to expect during worship:

 Feel free to participate in any portion of the service or just watch, listen and learn.

 - What should I wear?
 There is no dress code.
 God will be happy to see you whether you dress casually or formally.

 - Are children welcome?
 Yes!
 The sound of children breathes life into our community.
 Activity bags are available for children to use during worship.
 Activity sheets focusing on the Sunday lessons are available for both readers and non-readers.
 Ask an usher for them.
-We also understand there are times when even the best of children may need a break.
-A staffed nursery is provided every Sunday from 9:30 – 11:30 for children 0-5 yrs. of age.

 - Will I have to introduce myself?
 You’ll be warmly greeted when you arrive.
 You may choose whether or not to introduce yourself.
 You will not be asked to stand and introduce yourself during worship.